About This Product

-- Indian School: Stories of Survival – this film combines archival materials with present-day interviews to document the inhumane system of “Indian Schools” that aimed to erase Native American culture and “civilize” the continent’s indigenous people.
+- Indian School: Stories of Survival – combines archival materials with present-day interviews to document the inhumane system of “Indian Schools” that aimed to erase Native American culture and “civilize” the continent’s indigenous people.

 - Class Act: Jay W. Jensen and the Future of Arts Education in America—Educator’s Edition – an award-winning documentary from the executive producers of Super Size Me that examines the deplorable atrophy of arts education in America by contrasting the crisis with the story of one very dedicated, inspiring high school drama teacher: Jay W. Jensen.
 Celebrity alumni and arts education thought leaders weigh in.

 - A Global Roll Call: The Need for Education Worldwide – a multiple-award-winning three-part series from Wide Angle that examines gaps in educational opportunities that trap children in poverty, deny girls the right to learn, and prevent developing countries from advancing.

 All titles are segmented into short, pedagogical clips, ideal for intermittent use during classroom lectures.
 For classwork viewing, students can choose to watch an entire film without interruption.
 Titles within the collection are sorted across distinct, browsable subject categories, enabling refined searches for available titles in specific topic areas.